jjmnol/cse15l-lab-reports/lab-report-1.md

 > ## 1.
 No Arguments
 ![Image](cd1.png)

 The first example is using the command `cd` with no arguments.
-When this is run, it will return the user to the home directory, which in this case is !!!!
+When this is run, it will return the user to the home directory, which in this case takes the user back from Documents to home.
+This is because since the `cd` command lacks an argument, it cannot directed anywhere besides the home directory.

 > ## 2.
 A path to directory as an argument
 ![Image](